platbr/kubernetes-health/README.md

 # Kubernetes::Health

-This gem allows kubernetes monitoring your app while it is running migrates and after it started.
+This gem allows kubernetes monitoring your app while it is running migrates and after it start.

 # Features
 - add routes `/_readiness`, `/_liveness` on rails stack.